tskit-dev/msprime/docs/tutorial.rst

 :func:`.simulate` function returns a :class:`.TreeSequence` object, which provides a very efficient way to access the correlated trees in simulations involving recombination.
-In this example, however, we know that there can only be one tree as there is no recombination (we have not provided a value for ``recombination_rate``, and it defaults to zero), and so we access the only tree in the sequence using the call ``next(tree_sequence.trees())``.
+In this example we know that there can only be one tree because we have not provided a value for ``recombination_rate``, and it defaults to zero.
+Therefore, we access the only tree in the sequence using the call ``next(tree_sequence.trees())``.

 Trees are represented within ``msprime`` in a slightly unusual way.
 In